 Administrative actions includeand for individual rules, and to clear (remove) all rules. prompts for a firewall rules text file (defaults to the

 .fwrextension) that contains one rule per line, and saves the current rules.

 Active rules are used in PROTECTIVE mode, and Rules being recorded are entries still being RECORDED.
 Switching from RECORDING to PROTECTING mode copies the recorded rules into the active rule subset.

 MySQL Workbench executes queries, gets variables, and performs a lot of checks.
 For this reason, MySQL Workbench is more useful as an administration tool for MySQL Enterprise Firewall than a tool to record rules.
-For example, RECORDING rules in MySQL Workbench will record the behind-the-scenes operations performed by MySQL Workbench for the MySQL user.
-Also, using MySQL Workbench by a MySQL user in PROTECTING mode will attempt to execute operations that a typical firewalled MySQL user might not have access to.
+For example, RECORDING rules in MySQL Workbench records the behind-the-scenes operations performed by MySQL Workbench for the MySQL user.
+Also, a MySQL user in PROTECTING mode could have access to operations in MySQL Workbench that are not accessible to a typical firewalled MySQL user.